Central canal stenosis prevention

 Central spinal canal stenosis is referred to by various names, such as spinal stenosis, canal stenosis or central stenosis.
-Foraminal stenosis refers to stenosis of the vertebral foramen, the passages through which spinal nerves pass as they leave the spinal cord and go to various body parts.
+Foraminal stenosis refers to stenosis of the vertebral foramen, the passages through which spinal nerve roots pass as they leave the spinal cord and go to various body parts.
 Both types of stenosis potentially cause severe symptoms if the narrowing causes nerve compression.
 These symptoms can include pain, numbness, weakness, tingling and muscular paralysis.
-Since stenosis is related to aging, prevention of all stenosis is not possible.
+Since stenosis is often related to degenerative conditions caused by aging, it is not always possible to prevent.
 However, there are some steps that may be taken to slow down the potential development of this condition.

-Many of the ways to maintain a healthy spine are equally applicable to complete body health.
-This is logical since spinal health is closely linked to overall well-being.
+Many of the ways to maintain a healthy spine are the same steps to take for general health.
 The spine supports the majority of your body weight and enables movements like twisting, bending and flexing.
-Without the ability to engage in these movements, a person could not be considered healthy, just as without spinal health, many of these functions are impossible.
+Keeping the spine healthy usually involves limiting the pressure being placed on it while doing everything you can to keep the joints and discs healthy.
 Here are some ways to keep the spine flexible and supple over the years, as well as maintain overall health:

 - Maintain a healthy body weight